hoducninh/rainbow-challenge/README.md

  ![](imgs/single-customer-labeling.png)

-After testing succesfully on single customer, we apply for all customers in our dataset.
+After testing successfully on single customer, we apply for all customers in our dataset.
 Now, we are good to move to the process of feature engineering and selection.

 #### Feature Engineering